 The EU guarantee may be provided for financing and investment operations taking the form of:

+Direct loans by the implementing partner

-counter-guarantees, on-lending guarantees and other risk sharing arrangements for guarantee schemes implemented by financial intermediaries, or
+counter-guarantees, on-lending guarantees and other risk sharing arrangements for guarantee schemes implemented by financial intermediaries or implementing partner, or

-direct guarantees and other risk sharing arrangements for financial intermediaries, or
+direct guarantees and other risk sharing arrangements for financial intermediaries or implementing partners, or

-a direct investment in a financial intermediary, being an investment fund, a (co-) investment scheme or a special purpose vehicle which invests directly or indirectly in senior and subordinated debt or hybrid debt-equity.
+a direct investment in or alongside a financial intermediary, being an investment fund, a (co-) investment scheme or a special purpose vehicle which invests directly or indirectly in senior and subordinated debt or hybrid debt-equity.

 Through such arrangements, the EU guarantee shall aim to reduce the particular difficulties that viable enterprises face in accessing finance because of their perceived higher risk or lack of (sufficient) collateral.
 This can be achieved through supporting, amongst others, the following transactions: